Abumze978/DynamicProgrammingExercise/README.md

 ## Resolution and Implementation

-We had to approach the problem in three steps:
+In order to find the policy minimizing the expected number of time steps required to successfully deliver a package, we had to approach the problem in three steps:

 1- Implement an algorithm that, given a randomly generated map, computes the transition probability tensor